 Patty is the Administrative Director for the Pocock Foundation which includes supporting all segments of the Foundation including Row to the Future, Row for the Cure in addition to the Pocock Rowing Center and Renton Rowing Center.
 Patty began rowing at LaSalle University in Philadelphia and continued her rowing career training at Vesper Boat Club before she decided to move to Montana and, ultimately, Seattle.
 Before coming to work at the Pocock Foundation, she was an executive administrative assistant, a human resources generalist, and a bookkeeper.
 Her wealth of skills in almost every arena of administration keeps the boathouses of the Pocock Foundation in ship-shape.
 When not at work, Patty enjoys spending time with her husband, two wonderful children, and friends.

 Originally from Whidbey Island, WA, Rachael graduated from Gonzaga University in 2019 where she earned her degree in Sport Management with minors in Marketing and Public Relations.
 She was a walk-on rower, raced at NCAA's and spent her senior year working to develop the novice athletes.
-This is her second year coaching and she is very excited to help athletes better themselves and improve their rowing skills.
 When not at work, Rachael can be found baking, biking and watching clips of her favorite movies over and over again.